anhnguyendepocen/r-workshop-1/week2.md

 ## [1] 3
 {% endhighlight %}

 The length() function tells us the long-wise dimension of our vector!
-Let's try something new with vectors...try typing the code below.
+Let's try something new with vectors.
+Try typing the code below.

 {% highlight r %}